n-shift/sage.nvim/readme.md

 **Sage** is a plugin for quick edits of markdown files.

 ## Future features
-- selection/under cursor:
-    - into link
-    - into image-link
-    - into link to the heading
+- selection/under cursor: into link to the heading
 - Edit markdown table as Lua table
 - Code block execution